Research

 Visual influence networks in walking crowds

 We introduced an approach that estimates local influences in observational data on moving human crowds and represents them as spatially-embedded dynamic networks (visual influence networks).
+This method uses a correlation-based measure called Time-Dependent Delayed Correlation (TDDC).
+See Giuggioli et al. (2015) and Lombardi et al. (2020).

 We also developed measures to quantify local and global influence strengths of individual pedestrians.
 We quantitatively showed the front of crowds as the most influential position.